 The site shares many similarities with its descriptions from the Bible.

 Take a History Lesson at the City of David

-The city of David is the location where the original inhabitants of Jerusalem once lived, and where King David is said to have united the Israelites and thought up the concept of building the old city of Jerusalem.
+The city of David is the location where the original inhabitants of Jerusalem once lived.
+It is here where King David is said to have united the Israelites and dreamed of building Jerusalem.

-The city is very much an excavation site with new finds constantly being discovered.
+The city is very much an excavation site.
+New finds are constantly being discovered.
 The city of David and its tunnels are worthy things to do in Jerusalem that warrant at least half a day of your itinerary.

 Explore the Tunnels Beneath the City of David

 Wandering along the tunnels of the city of David is one of the most unique things to do in Jerusalem.
 There are two main tunnels that you can opt to walk along – Hezekiah’s tunnel, and the warren tunnel.